WordPress/openverse/documentation/meta/monitoring/runbooks/nuxt_5xx_above_threshold.md

 Confirm there is not an outage.

+Check if the connection to the API from Nuxt has been broken, which can result in Nuxt returning 5XX errors.

-Determine the source of the 5XX errors (this can be checked by observing paths in the Cloudflare logs).
+If the connection is present and working, try to determine the source of the 5XX errors (this can be checked by observing paths in the Cloudflare logs).

 - If the API requests are returning 2XX responses, the severity is low.
 But you should continue to investigate the source of 5XX errors, which could be an